ulmi/ulmi.github.io/content/posts/1730286641658-DeNorma/index.en.md

 >*Although sometimes, when you come across data that's too structured, like, I don't know, [INSPIRE](https://knowledge-base.inspire.ec.europa.eu/index_en) :eyes:, you lose track of it, to the point where it seems complicated, just because needs to be*

 ...we have a better perception and clarity in the application or use of the information, but also a greater guarantee that the information is correct with its replication/propagation.
-Which is great, especially when we're dealing with information on land registry, or with land planning and management information, in the various types of Land Management Instruments (IGT) that exist in Portugal.
+Which is great, especially when we're dealing with information on land registry, or with land planning and management, in the various types of Land Management Instruments (IGT) that exist in Portugal.

 *- What about when it's not?* The normalization of ideologies and abject ideas is one of those cases, and then whoever holds power also tends to define what is “normal” and what is not, and we've all had History at school, or read or seen enough fiction to know what that leads to.

 But back to data, they also say that the “denormalization” of data can be a good thing, especially when storage space is not an issue.
-This is because it allows the data to be read faster and better, and therefore with better performance, and even less overhead than a relational database server, especially when comparing ultra-normalized data.
+This is because it allows the data to be read faster and better, and therefore with better performance, and even less overhead than a relational database one, especially when comparing it to ultra-normalized data.

 But these memes exist...